Sujyeet/MSc-Autonomous-Racing-Agent-SPEED/README.md

 # SPEED-Intelligent-Racing-Agents
 This repository documents the design, implementation, ablation, and rigorous benchmarking of two distinct AI approaches for autonomous racing in Unity: a deterministic waypoint-based heuristic controller and a deep reinforcement learning (DRL) agent built with Unity ML-Agents (PPO).
-The work provides an academically robust framework for comparing classical and modern approaches—emphasizing reproducibility, open science, and in-depth technical documentation for MSc-level research.
+The work provides an academically robust framework for comparing classical and modern approaches emphasizing reproducibility, open science, and in-depth technical documentation for research.

 ## Playtest Prototype
-Try the interactive playtest prototype on Itch.io: 🏁 **[Play SPEED Racing Agents Demo](https://sujitvarma.itch.io/ml-agent-playtest-prototype)**
+Try the interactive playtest prototype on Itch.io:  **[Play SPEED Racing Agents Demo](https://sujitvarma.itch.io/ml-agent-playtest-prototype)**

 Experience the Enhanced Natural DRL agent in action, compare its behavior with your gameplay, and see the research findings firsthand.